• Skip to primary navigation

 How to Make Orzo Pesto Salad

-Step One: Place a pot of cold water over high heat.
+Step One: Place a large pot of salted water over high heat.
 Bring the water to a boil and salt generously.
 Cook the orzo to al dente and drain.

 Cooked orzo in a white colander.